superbeppe98/cisco-networking-basics/1_Communication_in_a_Connected_World.md

 - Did you know that computers and networks only work with binary digits, zeros and ones?
 It can be difficult to imagine that all of our data is stored and transmitted as a series of bits.
 Each bit can only have one of two possible values, 0 or 1.
 The term bit is an abbreviation of “binary digit” and represents the smallest piece of data.
 Humans interpret words and pictures, computers interpret only patterns of bits
 - A bit is stored and transmitted as one of two possible discrete states.
 This can include two directions of magnetization, two distinct voltage or current levels, two distinct levels of light intensity, or any other physical system of two discrete states.
 For example, a light switch can be either On or Off; in binary representation, these states would correspond to 1 and 0 respectively
 - Every input device (mouse, keyboard, voice-activated receiver) will translate human interaction into binary code for the CPU to process and store.
 Every output device (printer, speakers, monitors, etc.) will take binary data and translate it back into human recognizable form.
 Within the computer itself, all data is processed and stored as binary
 - Computers use binary codes to represent and interpret letters, numbers and special characters with bits.
 A commonly used code is the American Standard Code for Information Interchange (ASCII).
-With ASCII, each character is represented by eight bits.
+With ASCII, each character is represented by eight bits

 - For example:
     - Capital letter: A = 01000001
     - Number: 9 = 00111001